Chandra953/GVSU641-IntlStuds/docs/software_requirements_specification_final.md

 # Overview
-This Plan ensures a smooth customer transition for searching, viewing and buying the loved jewelry based on the size.
+This Plan ensures a smooth customer transition for searching, browsing and buying the loved jewelry based on the size.
 Can email the store jeweler for custom designing with a description.

 # Software Requirements
 The Heard Jewelry Store Web Application will help in browsing items, adding to cart, searching for required jewlery and proceed with the purchase.
 This website is built using Power Apps, SharePoint document libraries, and Power Automate, the app will feature role-based user access, a smooth image slider, selecting size and quanties of jewlery with real-time email for customer-owner interactions.
 Images will be uploaded and stored to SharePoint Document Library, ensuring seamless storage and retrieval, while workflows will manage speed backend operations.
 The project is good with performance, security, and scalability, delivering latest, flexible experience for users and enhancing the store’s online presence.